Brand Storytelling

 • Personal connections (how it relates to your own experience)

-This is why you can remember the plot of a book you read years ago, but not the seven key features of a product you researched last month.
+This is why you can recall the plot of a book you read years ago, but not the seven key features of a product you researched last month.

-There's also something called the "story superiority effect."
-Research shows that information presented in story format is up to 22 times more memorable than facts alone.
-Your brain evolved to remember stories because they often contained survival information.
+There’s even a name for it: the story superiority effect.
+Research shows information delivered in story form is up to 22 times more memorable than facts alone.
+Our brains evolved to hold onto stories because, for most of human history, survival depended on it.

-Psychologists have identified something called "transportation" - the experience of being fully absorbed in a story.
-When you're ‘transported’, you temporarily lose awareness of your surroundings.
+Have you ever been so lost in a book or film you forgot what time it was?
+Psychologists call this “transportation.”
+In this state, when you’re ‘transported’, you temporarily lose awareness of your surroundings.
 You're not thinking about your to-do list or checking your phone.
-You're completely focused on the narrative.
+You're completely focused on the experience.

-During transportation, people become less critical and more open to influence.
-They're not analysing the story; they're experiencing it.
+During this mental state, we become less critical and more open to influence.
+We’re not analysing the story; we’re experiencing it.
 This is why a well-told brand story can be more persuasive than a logical argument.

 Stories vs Stats: Why Numbers Don't Move People